 Celebrating Volunteers in Greater Cleveland’s Health and Social Services Community

 The Most Treasured Volunteer Award is one of the awards presented annually by The Center for Community Solutions.
-The 2019 Awards event will be held during the Celebration of Human Services on Friday, October 25, at the Hilton Garden Inn & Gateway Conference Center (1100 Carnegie Ave.); winners must be present.
+The 2019 Awards will be presented during the Celebration of Human Services on Friday, October 25, at the Hilton Garden Inn & Gateway Conference Center (1100 Carnegie Ave.); winners must be present.
 Event registration will open in September.
 Nominations will be accepted May 6-June 28, 2019.

 When are nominations due?

 Nominations must be received by Noon on June 28, 2019.